11th Annual BVNS Symposium 2026

 Please e-mail submissions to Tom Cardy at Thomas.Cardy@Cave-Vet-Specialists.co.uk

-The deadline for abstract submission is the 31st January 2025 at 11:59pm.
+The deadline for abstract submission is the 15th March 2026 at 11:59pm.
 Accepted abstracts will be printed in the Symposium Proceedings.
-Authors of accepted abstracts will receive free registration to the 2026 BVNS Symposium.
+Authors of accepted abstracts will receive free registration to the 2027 BVNS Symposium.